-Protocol for Hip Replacement:
+Protocol for Hip Replacements:

-Patients will have a history taken and be clinically assessed by Dr. Barrow.
+Patients will have a history taken and be clinically assessed by Dr Barrow.

 If a hip replacement is deemed appropriate, then a full explanation of the procedure, implants used and rehabilitation protocols will be discussed.